 In addition to providing tree seedlings, these lands were also used for forest research projects.
 Research was conducted in tree improvements, cloning, fertilizers, fungicides, genetics, growth acceleration and pest control.
 A number of plantations exist that have significant genetic importance, including a seed orchard and a stand of Scots Pine.

 By the late 1900's policies had changed and privatization increased which left the demand for provincial tree seedlings very low.
-The Orono Forestry closed in 1996, and the 633 acres were retained as Crown Lands that are owned by the Ministry of Natural Resources and Forestry but managed by the Orono Crown Lands Trust.
+The Orono Forestry closed in 1996, and the 633 acres were retained as Crown Lands that are owned by the Ministry of Natural Resources and Forestry.

 After the nursery’s closure the Ministry of Natural Resources (MNR) started to sell off parcels of the property to private individuals.
 Concerned that all the property would suffer the same fate, a number of locals interested in maintaining the property approached the MNR proposing to act as stewards.
-This ultimately led to the formation of the Orono Crown Lands Trust; a board consisting of volunteers who donated their time and effort to lay the foundation for the trust as we know it today.

 The lands that you see today contain abandoned nursery production beds, natural forested areas, portions of Wilmot and Orono Creeks, a decommissioned railway line, an abandoned canal, a road system and an extensive network of footpaths and trails.